Why Radiology as a Career Choice?

 The Downsides of Radiology As a Career Choice – CON #5: Sometimes Your Work can go Underappreciated

 They can also not be very appreciative of your efforts and not listen to your feedback.

 You also sometimes have to deal with other doctors’ mistakes.
-Radiologists need to be thick skinned.
+Radiologists need to be thick-skinned.

-Radiology Career – CON #6: It’s Not Completely Stress Free
+CON #6: It’s Not Completely Stress Free

 Mistakes are inevitable and you will have to live with them.

-The advance of AI will mean Radiologists have to keep their finger on the pulse of the latest innovations.
+The advance of AI will mean Radiologists have to keep their fingers on the pulse of the latest innovations.

 CON #8: It is Not the Best Paid Compared to Other Specialisms

-It is not one of the best paid specialisms.
-However it is also not the most stressful.
+It is not one of the best-paid specialisms.
+However, it is also not the most stressful.